blacklightpy/vaultofknowledge/Visions.md

 - Voltage drop is due to the fact that the potential is equally distributed throughout the wire.
-So when we add a
+So when we add a re